-Dianne has been a Non-Executive Director for over 25 years and currently is a Director of AccessUTS and of management consulting firm Sector Research.
+Dianne has been a Non-Executive Director for over 25 years and currently is a Director of management consulting firm Sector Research.

-Dianne chairs the Audit and Risk Committees for Sydney Children’s’ Hospital Network and The Audit Office of NSW and is a member of the Audit and Risk Committees of Department of Finance, Services and Innovation; Service NSW; the Land and Housing Corporation and the Audit and Risk and Finance Committees of the University of Technology (UTS) Council.
+Dianne chairs the Audit and Risk Committees for Sydney Children’s’ Hospital Network, Service NSW and The Audit Office of NSW and is a member of the Audit and Risk Committees of Department of Finance, Services and Innovation, the Land and Housing Corporation and the Audit and Risk and Finance Committees of the University of Technology (UTS) Council.

-She is a past Director of Insearch Limited, Scope Global, the Australian Consumers Association (Choice) and the Internal Audit Bureau (IAB) of NSW.
+She is a past Director of Insearch Limited, accessUTS, Scope Global, the Australian Consumers Association (Choice) and the Internal Audit Bureau (IAB) of NSW.

 Dianne’s background is in chartered accounting, financial services and program management of large IT and business projects in both the public and private sector.
-She is a facilitator for the Australian Institute of Company Directors, a member of the Chartered Accountants Advisory Group (members ethical counselling), a member of the Benevolent Foundation grant advisory committee, and a trustee member of CEDA.
+She is a fellow of the Australian Institute of Company Directors, a member of the Chartered Accountants Advisory Group (members ethical counselling), a member of the Benevolent Foundation grant advisory committee, and a trustee member of CEDA.